railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 Managing Human Resources
 ========================

-To establish a system that's integrated into a company's management you need to start with a current list of collaborators.
+To establish a system that is integrated into a company's management you need to start with a current list of collaborators.

-.. note:: Don't confuse employees and users
+.. note:: Do not confuse employees and users

 	For Open ERP, “employee” represents all of the physical people who have an work contract with the company.
 This includes all types of contract: contracts with both fixed and indeterminate time